Skip to main content

 Title I School-Parent Compact

-The School-Parent Compact represents an agreement of shared responsibility between school, parent/family, and student to support student success.
+The School-Parent Compact represents a shared responsibility agreement between the school, parent/family, and student to support student success.
 The compact outlines how:

 1. Parents/School/Student will build and develop school-home partnerships.